BerkIGuler/AdaFortiTran/README.md

 model_type: 'adafortitran'            # should not be changed
 patch_size: [3, 2]                    # Patch dimensions
 num_layers: 6                         # number of transformer layers
-model_dim: 128                        # model dimension (i.e. the dimension after the input projection is applied to each patch)
+model_dim: 128                        # model dimension (i.e. dimension after the input projection is applied to each patch)
 num_head: 4                           # Number of self-attention heads
 activation: 'gelu'                    # Activation function (used within the MLP block of the transformer encoder)
 dropout: 0.1                          # Dropout rate (for MLP block of the transformer encoder)